GPAA grows as an advocate for the power of art

 The spirit of the Grosse Pointe Artists Association (GPAA) began in 1927 when a group of artists organized a juried exhibition at a local club.
-Soon after, the association began offering art classes and by 1942, the American Federation of the Arts listed GPAA in its American Art Annual.
-The association has had many homes in its 90-year history.
+Soon after, the Association began offering art classes, and by 1942 the American Federation of the Arts listed GPAA in its American Art Annual.
+The Association has had many homes in its 93-year history.
 Its first home was at The War Memorial, and after years of moving from one commercial space to another, GPAA returned to The War Memorial in May 2016.
 In a published history of the organization, GPAA founding member John Vogt passionately describes the organization’s efforts to “improve the quality of life in the Pointes by making art an integral force in the community.”
-Ninety years later, the only change is that GPAA has broaden its scope to include the Pointes and their neighbors.
+Ninety-three years later, the only major changes are: